 HARN WELCOMES NEW MEMBERS

-Welcome, Sophie and Meira, and many thanks you for joining our community!
+Welcome and thank you for joining our community!